SpencerCDixon/exocortex/readme.md

 ## Configuration

-* `pushInterval` - time between remote pushes if remote is set up
+* `syncInterval` - time between remote pushes if remote is set up
 * `repository` - absolute path to where the repo for this wiki lives
 * `title` - base title for the wiki
 * `remote` - where to push the wiki to on the interval